dfernandez79/barman/README.md

 #### Mixins and traits

-The work on barman, was based in this two papers:
+The work on barman, was based in two papers:

 * The [mixins paper] from Gilad Bracha and William Cook.
 * The [traits paper] from Nathanael Scharli, Stephane Ducasse, Oscar Nierstrasz, and Andrew P. Black

 Reading the last one is recommend if you want to understand what means _trait_ in the context of barman.
 But if you are lazy about reading, here is a small summary about _mixins_ and _traits_:

 * **Mixins**: Is a way of sharing implementation by adding a set of methods to a _class_.
+In JavaScript, the concept is simple because there isn't _classes_ and there isn't _type annotations_, two concepts that overlap in most class based languages.
+So what means a mixin in JavaScript terms?
+Just sharing a bunch of methods by adding them to an object.
 * **Traits**: Has the same goal as mixins, but adds some rules on how the methods are added to avoid mistakes.
+Note that barman uses the term _trait_ as in the mentioned traits paper.
+Some programming languages uses the same term with other meanings: [Scala] uses trait to mean mixin, [Self] uses trait to mean an object prototype.

 #### Functional mixins